-VI.
-Reimbursable Costs
+V. Reimbursable Costs

-Documented costs incurred as the result of an incident are reimbursable.
-All costs must be reasonable, allowable, and allocable.
+Costs incurred as the result of an incident and documented are reimbursable.
 Costs must be consistently treated as either direct costs or indirect costs.
 Consistent treatment of costs is a basic cost accounting principle and is specifically required to assure that the same types of costs are not charged as both direct costs and indirect costs.
 Every effort should be made to classify costs incurred for the same purpose, in like circumstances, consistently as either direct or indirect.